| Phylum Chordata

 camouflaged and are thus often overlooked.
 Big ones trapped in small

-pools at low tide, especially, usually hide deep under coral rubble
+pools at low tide usually hide deep under coral rubble

-with perhaps only a bit of their tail sticking out.
+with only a bit of the tail sticking out.
 But small ones

-may be seen swimming about in larger pools among seagrass or coral
+may be seen swimming about in larger pools among seagrass, corals or coral

 rubble.